ably-labs/fully-featured-scalable-chat-app/README.md

 - A "BFF" API built to run in Azure Functions (Node.js)
 - A CosmosDB database to store metadata (user accounts, chat channel metadata)
 - An [Ably Realtime](https://ably.com/) account to send and receive chat messages
-- An API to receive events from Ably Reactor
+- A `Archive API` to receive events from Ably Reactor and maintain a chat history
-- A Storage bucket to store chat archive data.
+- A Storage bucket to store `Chat Archive`.

 ## The React Application